-The proposal contains confirmation the agency will use the attached SIH Case Management Assessment form or the agency has uploaded a draft of the Assessment and Plan of Care form they are proposing to use. ☑
+Evaluation/Review Criteria Review Points a The proposal contains confirmation the agency will use the attached SIH Case Management Assessment form or the agency has uploaded a draft of the Assessment form proposing to use. Ø

 In the text box below, describe how the project aligns with program objectives expressing Department priorities and core services.
 Include indicators and data gathering strategies that will be implemented to address the Department's performance measures identified under the RBB Framework in Subsection 1.04.
 Using the template provided, attach a copy of the completed Logic Model that includes resources and required activities and how the plan aligns with the stated outcomes/results and the goal of the program.
-Activities must match those listed in the applicant's description of the SIH Planned Services and Expenditures form.
+Activities must match those listed in the applicant's description and on the SIH Planned Services and Expenditures form.